dominiksalvet/ux430ua-jack-volume/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same license that the project is licensed under and that is published in the [*LICENSE.md*](LICENSE.md) file.
+By contributing, you agree that your contributions will be licensed under the same license that is published in the [*LICENSE.md*](LICENSE.md) file.